Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

 How to Prevent Microtransaction Fraud

 Gaming platforms struggle to fight fraud without compromising user experience because extensive authentication steps can be off-putting for gamers with little to no patience for perceived bureaucracy.
-If gaming companies create too many hoops to jump through they risk losing of revenue and trust in the game itself.
+If gaming companies create too many hoops to jump through, they risk losing revenue and trust in the game itself.

 In addition to these measures, merchants and gaming companies can take additional steps to prevent opportunities for fraudsters.